Maria joined Hayes + Storr in 2018 having trained and qualified as a solicitor in 2005 at a firm in Middlesex.

 Maria can assist with all family matters, including relationship and marriage breakdown and ancillary financial relief, but her particular interest and specialism is in private law children cases.

 Maria also has experience of dealing with cases of alleged abuse of children, or of domestic abuse of one of the parents.
 Where such allegations are made, the court has a duty to consider making findings on such allegations by way of a Fact Finding Hearing.
+In one such case, Maria appeared in the High Court this year on an appeal of a decision to refuse interim contact to one parent.
 Maria has experience of guiding clients through such complex and highly emotive proceedings.

-Outside of work, Maria enjoys doing activities with her family including walking, cycling and entertaining.
+Outside of work, Maria enjoys activities with her family including walking, cycling and entertaining.

 “I am being fully assessed to be considered as a carer for my grandchildren.
 Still a way to go but I wouldn’t have got this far without all your help.”